jcoyle37/BookReaderPWA/README.md

 - [ ] For books already in library, have download button automatically grayed-out, displaying 'downloaded'
 - [ ] Prevent multiple simultaneous book downloads (queue, perhaps?)
 - [x] Download progress bar
-- [ ] Have title reflect download progress
 - [ ] Push notification when download complete
 - [ ] See if there's a less workaround-y way of bypassing CORS restriction with getDataUri function in general.js